For a more recent CV or bio please visit the artist's website, www.yolandadelamo.com

 Yolanda del Amo holds an M.F.A. from the Rhode Island School of Design.
 She also received a BS and MS in mathematics from the University of Cologne, Germany.
 Her work has appeared in both group and solo exhibitions in venues including Hudson Franklin Gallery in New York and the Barbara Walters Gallery at Sarah Lawrence College.
-Del Amo is an assistant professor of photography at Southern Connecticut State University.
-She has been invited to be an artist-in-residence at the Spanish Academy in Rome next year.
+Del Amo is an Associate Professor of Photography at Ramapo College of New Jersey.
+She was an artist-in-residence at the Spanish Academy in Rome in 2010.

 An extremely pregnant woman leans back in her chair, baring her naked belly without acknowledging it.
 Cropped sharply by the composition of the color photograph, the features of her face are just beyond the viewer’s reach.
 The sliver that can be seen suggests she is gazing out of the window next to her.
 Meanwhile the presumed father of her child looks on pensively.
 Sitting nearby at an immaculately clean marble breakfast table, he reveals few emotions as he quietly considers their beckoning future.
 This domestic setting is arranged with the care of still life paintings by the Great Masters; though the photographer softens the formality introduced by the nicely arranged fruit, designer cups, and meticulously decorated room, with the casualness of bare feet and relaxed body posture.
 Details such as his wedding ring anchor the image in domesticity, but it is her forlorn gaze toward the window and the life outside that interrupts the tight compositional center of man, fruit, and belly that define their interior world.